As Big As The Sky

 European architect Sem Aers is working hard.
 He has to, given the speed at which the project’s moving, and the nature of it all.
 A commission to design an iconic megastructure in a remote village in China has lured him into visions of power and fame.
 Driving the project is Wu Cai, one of China’s new billionaires.
 Wu grew up humbly among the village’s cows and rice paddies, and now inspired by a boyhood dream, he looks to create a monument — both to himself, and to the rise of the world’s newest superpower.
 It calls for an architecture that is itself dreamlike, utopian, transformative …

-As Big As The Sky is a new opera by Arnoud Noordegraaf (composer, director), Adrian Hornsby (libretto, screenplay) and Ai Weiwei (set design, film).
-Inspired by the rise of China, it confronts the giant construction wave that is sweeping across the country, and the dramatic collisions it creates between: traditional cultures and globalizing forces, and a once European world and a freshly Chinese future.
-The music merges Western Romanticism with Chinese opera, and combines these onstage with an innovative use of film, mixed-media, and design.
-A bold set from China’s foremost artist, Ai Weiwei, plays an integral role, featuring a giant rotating sculpture upon which drone footage of the country’s changing landscapes is projected.
+As Big As The Sky is an original opera by composer Arnoud Noordegraaf, writer Adrian Hornsby and artist Ai Weiwei.
+Inspired by the rise of China, it confronts the giant construction wave that swept across the country in the 21st century, and the dramatic collisions that created between traditional culture, globalizing forces, European history and a Chinese future.
+The music merges Western Romanticism with Chinese opera, and combines these onstage with an innovative use of film.
+A bold design from China’s foremost artist, Ai Weiwei, plays an integral role.

 PERFORMANCES